Published on September 26, 2020

 (c) jes2uphoto Fotosearch_k24830319

-Just as pipes are the strong tube-like structures which carry water where it needs to go (faucets, fountains, lawn sprinklers, shower heads, commodes) throughout our homes, blood vessels (veins, arteries, capillaries) are strong tube-like structures through which blood travels to get to where it needs to go throughout our bodies.
-The pipes in our homes must be maintained for quality endurance; proper care must be given to prevent corrosion or blockage, which weakens the entire plumbing structure of our homes.
+Just as pipes are the strong tube-like structures which carry water where it needs to go throughout our homes (faucets, fountains, lawn sprinklers, shower heads, commodes), blood vessels (veins, arteres, capillaries) are strong tube-like structures through which blood travels to get to where it needs to go throughout our bodies.
+The pipes in our homes must be maintained for quality endurance and efficiency; proper care must be given to prevent corrosion or blockage, which weakens the entire plumbing structure of our homes.
 So, too, must we do the same with our blood vessels.

 Well, sugar does to your strong blood vessels what rock salt does to our nicely paved roads: It literally eats away at the insides of the veins through which it travels, thereby weakening their structure.